-The Organisers shall state in the Local Procedures whether water ballast may be discharged after mandatory weight checks, and any required control of the discharge.
+The Organisers shall specify in the Local Procedures the procedures for discharging water ballast after mandatory weight checks and before takeoff, including any required control of the discharge.

 Adding mass, or changing configuration/crew member (Open Class), beyond the weighing point is prohibited without the permission of the Director and supervision by a Steward.
 A mass check by the Steward will be required after re-lighting for another launch if water ballast is to be added.
 Re-ballasting the glider must be performed in the designated area.
 The competitor must be prepared for the time delay this check may cause.